wemogy/documentation/docs/identity/development.md

 This ensures, that once the identity service redirects to `https://myapp.com/login` for the login self-service flow for example, your browser will serve from the instance of your app that is running locally.

-:::caution Warning
+:::note
 While this is active, you won't be able to visit the real `https://myapp.com` anymore from your machine.
 Make sure to remove or comment the line in `etc/hosts` afterwards.
 :::

 #### Secure the local app with SSL and serve it on port 443

 We also need to make sure, that we are not leaving SSL land when using the local instance of our app.
 For this, we need to make sure, is uses HTTPS and gets exposed on the same port your production app is running on (usually  443).